Kloudless/file-picker/README.md

   If this option is set, it will copy any file or non-root folder selected by the user from cloud storage to the location that files uploaded from the user's computer are placed in.

+  Since the file must be able to be downloaded for this to occur, only files with the `downloadable` attribute set to `true` can be selected when this option is enabled.
+When copying folders, the non-downloadable files will be skipped.

   An Upload Location must be configured via the developer portal to make use of this option.